chef/chef-workstation/docs-chef-io/content/workstation/knife_cookbook_site.md

 **Search for cookbooks**

-To search for all of the cookbooks that can be used with Apache, enter:
+To search for the cookbooks that can be used with Apache, enter:

 ``` bash
 knife cookbook site search 'apache*'